 Our content is not intended nor recommended as a substitute for medical advice by your doctor.
 Use for informational purposes only.

-The presence of pain in the upper right abdomen after gallbladder removal is common.
+Pain in the upper right abdomen after gallbladder removal is common.
 The condition is known as (postcholecystectomy syndrome).

-Postcholecystectomy syndrome affects at least 10% of patients undergoing gallbladder removal (reference).
+The Postcholecystectomy syndrome affects at least 10% of patients undergoing gallbladder removal (reference).